 Pursue a Career in Ski Area Management with a CMC Ski Area Operations Degree

-Learn the specialized technical and management skills needed at ski resorts
+Learn specialized technical and management skills to launch your career at a ski resort

 Put your passion to work with a degree in Ski Area Operations at Colorado Mountain College — our program the most comprehensive training program of its kind in the nation, and the only one in the heart of Rocky Mountain ski country.
 Choose between our residential program in Leadville, or our low-residency program for working professionals available at all CMC campuses.

 CMC Ski Area Operations graduates are distinguished by their blend of technical and hands-on training.